-All articles published by Progress in Orthodontics are made freely and permanently accessible online immediately upon publication, without subscription charges or registration barriers.
+All articles published by the Progress in Orthodontics are made freely and permanently accessible online immediately upon publication, without subscription charges or registration barriers.
 Further information about open access can be found here.

-As authors of articles published in Progress in Orthodontics you are the copyright holders of your article and have granted to any third party, in advance and in perpetuity, the right to use, reproduce or disseminate your article, according to the SpringerOpen copyright and license agreement.
+As authors of articles published in the Progress in Orthodontics you are the copyright holders of your article and have granted to any third party, in advance and in perpetuity, the right to use, reproduce or disseminate your article, according to the SpringerOpen copyright and license agreement.

 For those of you who are US government employees or are prevented from being copyright holders for similar reasons, SpringerOpen can accommodate non-standard copyright lines.
 Please contact us if further information is needed.

 The publication costs for Progress in Orthodontics are covered by the Italian Society of Orthodontics (SIDO), so authors do not need to pay an article-processing charge.

 All articles published in Progress in Orthodontics are included in: